ContentMine/vms/using_contentmine_vm.md

 ### Troubleshooting

-If you run into issues with your keyboard layout, open a terminal window and enter your locale, e.g. uk/us/de
+If you run into issues with your keyboard layout, open a terminal window and set the layout to your locale, e.g. uk/us/de
 ```
 setxkmap us
 ```